spectrocloud/librarium/content/docs/04.5-devx/06-apps.md

 # Apps

 Users can create applications based on their use cases to the Palette Dev Engine.
-Palette encourages the user to deploy their own use cases to the Palette Virtual Clusters (PVC), in addition to a set of general purpose applications available within the Palette Dev Engine.
-This section will introduce how these use applications can be deployed to a PVC.
+Palette encourages the user to deploy their own use cases to the Palette Virtual Clusters, in addition to a set of general purpose applications available within the Palette Dev Engine.
+This section will introduce how these use applications can be deployed to a Palette Virtual Cluster.

 ## Start Creating a new App